crudspa/crudspa/doc/Concepts/Security.md

 You'll hit cases where the browser is wrong, stale, or bypassed in real applications.
 Security still has to hold.

+## Public And Licensed Forums

+Forums demonstrate why those layers must stay separate.
+An `Everyone` forum may be read without signing in when it belongs to the current portal and has no additional permission requirement.
+A `LicensedUsers` forum is visible only when the server resolves a matching license for the current session.

+Participation is stricter than reading.
+Thread, comment, reaction, and media mutations require a signed-in session.
+Edit and delete capabilities are calculated for the current user and checked again by the server, while forum and media SQL calls receive the same session and license scope.
+The runtime service also sanitizes submitted HTML before persistence.

 ## Auditing

 Denied access isn't just a UX event.
 It's an operational event.